Feds delay decision to protect wolverine

 "They are not much of a nuisance," Sartorius said.
 "They have huge home ranges, and move an incredible amount over extreme terrain."

-To alleviate concerns over conflicts with livestock, the listing proposal recommends establishing an experimental, non-essential population for the Southern Rockies.
-The specialized designation allows for more flexible management of the species if it is re-introduced.
+To alleviate concerns over conflicts with livestock, the listing proposal recommends establishing an experimental, non-essential population for the southern Rockies.
+The specialized designation allows for more flexible management of the species if it's re-introduced.

 Eric Odell, a species conservation project manager with CPW, reported to Public News Service that the wolverine population in Colorado declined because of poisons used in the early 1900s to control mountain lions, coyotes and wolves.